thybag/PHP-SharePoint-Lists-API/readme.md

 Download the WSDL file for the SharePoint Lists you want to interact with.
 This can normally be obtained at:
     `sharepoint.url/subsite/_vti_bin/Lists.asmx?WSDL`

-If you are using composer, just add `thybag/php-sharepoint-lists-api` to your `composer.json` and run composer.
+If you are using [composer](http://getcomposer.org/) , just add `thybag/php-sharepoint-lists-api` to your `composer.json` and run composer.

     {
         "require": {